 Sarah Edmondson thought she’d joined a self-help group.
 It was actually a disturbing cult whose sociopathic leader kept sexual slaves and dealt out torture.
 She tells Martha Hayes why, despite escaping, she’s still living with the physical and emotional scars.

 For the past two years, 42-year-old Canadian actress Sarah Edmondson has been slowly and painfully unpicking her past; trying to understand how she ended up being brainwashed by a cult.
-And how she became such a key figure in its inner circle that she ended up personally enrolling 100 new members; women who, astonishing as it sounds, were branded like cattle with white hot irons and forced into sexual slavery.
+And how she became such a key figure in NXIVM that she ended up personally enrolling 100 new members; from that group, women were tricked and coerced into joining a sorority where some were branded like cattle with white hot irons and forced into sexual slavery.

 Today, welling up as she begins to speak, Sarah is visibly nervous.
 ‘Every now and again I’ll get someone who’s, like, “You’re a stupid idiot, why didn’t you just walk away?”’
 Trying to answer this question for herself has been a long, harrowing journey.
 She spent more than a decade as a devoted member of the now infamous NXIVM (pronounced ‘nexium’) cult, climbing its ranks and reporting directly to its founding members Keith Raniere and Nancy Salzman, along with their key associate, actress Allison Mack, best known for starring in the TV series Smallville.
 Two and a half years ago, Sarah escaped the cult – then helped to bring it down.